Pharap/FixedPointsArduino/README.md

 These are symbols you can define prior to library inclusion to alter the behaviour of the library.

 - `FIXED_POINTS_USE_NAMESPACE`: Define this to wrap all classes and functions in the namespace `FixedPoints`.
 Useful for preventing naming conflicts.
+- `FIXED_POINTS_NO_RANDOM`: Define this to disable the random utility functions.
+Useful for systems that don't have access to `long random(void)` from avr-libc.

 ## Contents
 This library supplies two core types and sixteen type aliases.